aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/2-service-connect-from-cluster1-to-cluster2/index.en.md

 ---
-title : "Usecase 5: Service Connectivity from Cluster1 to Cluster2"
+title : "Use case 5: Service Connectivity from Cluster1 to Cluster2"
 weight : 11
 ---